-- For aesthetics, leave at least an inch between the topper and ceiling.
+- For visual aesthetics, leave at least an inch between the topper and ceiling.

-Once you know how tall of a tree can be accommodated, assess how wide your tree can be.
+Once you know how tall of a tree your space can accommodate, assess how wide your tree can be.
 The widths available include, full, slim, narrow and flatback (great for corners).